rajatgermany/hy_alex_springer_task/README.md

  - extraction.py
    - It uses python request libary to made a http request.
    - Uses Beautiful soup to parse the html

+ - transformer.py
+   - It has two processing functions.
+      - Cleaning
+      - Re-ordering columns
+   - Uses Beautiful soup to parse the html